v1nxthkumar/v1nxthkumar/README.md

 ---

 ### Quote I Follow
-> *"Do whatever the f*ck it takes to reach your goals — nobody’s coming to save you."
+> *"Growth begins where your comfort zone ends."